Naqsh-e Jahan Square: Maidan – The Royal Square

 Every now and then the square would be cleared off for public ceremonies and festivities.
 One such occasion would be the annual event of Nowruz, the Persian New Year.
 Also, the national Persian sport of polo could be played in the maidan, providing the Shah, residing in the Ali Qapu palace, and the busy shoppers with some entertainment.
-The marble goal-posts, erected by Shah Abbas, still stand at either end of the Maydan.

 Under Abbas, Isfahan became a very cosmopolitan city, with a resident population of Turks, Georgians, Armenians, Indians, Chinese and a growing number of Europeans.
-Shah Abbas brought in some 300 Chinese artisans to work in the royal workshops and to teach the art of porcelain-making.
+Abbas brought in some 300 Chinese artisans to work in the royal workshops and to teach the art of porcelain-making.
 The Indians were present in very large numbers, housed in the many caravanserais that were dedicated to them, and they mainly worked as merchants and money-changers.
 The Europeans were there as merchants, Roman Catholic missionaries, artists and craftsmen.
-Even soldiers, usually with expertise in artillery, would make the journey from Europe to Persia to make a living.
+Even soldiers, usually with expertise in artillery, would make the journey from Europe to Iran to make a living.
 The Portuguese ambassador, De Gouvea, once stated that:

 Also, many historians have wondered about the peculiar orientation of the maidān.
-Unlike most buildings of importance, this square did not lie in alignment with Mecca, so that when entering the entrance-portal of the Shah Mosque, one makes, almost without realising it, the half-right turn which enables the main court within to face Mecca.Donald Wilber gives the most plausible explanation to this; the vision of Shaykh Bahai was for the mosque to be visible wherever in the maydān a person was situated.
+Unlike most buildings of importance, this square did not lie in alignment with Mecca, so that when entering the entrance-portal of the Shah Mosque, one makes, almost without realising it, the half-right turn which enables the main court within to face Mecca.
+Donald Wilber gives the most plausible explanation to this; the vision of Shaykh Bahai was for the mosque to be visible wherever in the maydān a person was situated.
 Had the axis of the maydān coincided with the axis of Mecca, the dome of the mosque would have been concealed from view by the towering entrance-portal leading to it.
 By creating an angle between them, the two parts of the building, the entrance-portal and the dome, are in perfect view for everyone within the square to admire.

 Masjed-e Shah – The Pinnacle of Safavid Architecture

-The Crown Jewel in the Naghs-e Jahan Square was the Masjed-e Shah, which would replace the much older Jameh Mosque in conducting the Friday prayers.
+The Crown Jewel in the Naqsh-e Jahan Square was the Masjed-e Shah, which would replace the much older Jameh Mosque in conducting the Friday prayers.
 To achieve this, the Shah Mosque was constructed not only with vision of grandeur, having the largest dome in the city, but Shaykh Bahai also planned the construction of a religious school and a winter-mosque clamped at either side of it.